krahets/hello-algo/en/docs/chapter_sorting/bucket_sort.md

 If we know the probability distribution of product prices in advance, **we can set the price dividing line for each bucket based on the data probability distribution**.
 It is worth noting that it is not necessarily required to specifically calculate the data distribution; it can also be approximated based on data characteristics using some probability model.

-As shown in the Figure 11-15 , we assume that product prices follow a normal distribution, allowing us to reasonably set the price intervals, thereby evenly distributing the products into the respective buckets.
+As shown in Figure 11-15, we assume that product prices follow a normal distribution, allowing us to reasonably set the price intervals, thereby evenly distributing the products into the respective buckets.

 ![Dividing buckets based on probability distribution](bucket_sort.assets/scatter_in_buckets_distribution.png){ class="animation-figure" }